Contributing to the Documentation

-In this section you'll learn how to contribute to the Symfony documentation for the first time.
-The next section will explain the shorter process you'll follow in the future for every contribution after your first.
+In this section, you'll learn how to contribute to the Symfony documentation for the first time.
+The next section will explain the shorter process you'll follow in the future for every contribution after your first one.

 Let's imagine that you want to improve the installation chapter of the Symfony book.
 In order to make your changes, follow these steps: